Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.CallingServer/README.md

-# Azure Communication Server Calling client library for .NET
+# Azure Communication CallingServer client library for .NET

 This package contains a C# SDK for Azure Communication Services for Calling.